The Tragedy of Gate 12: Later events

-Remembrance

 Until 2008, there were no records of any act or tribute by Boca Juniors to honor those who died in the tragedy.
 The release of the documentary Puerta 12, directed by Pablo Tesoriere, marked the beginning of such remembrances.
 Since then, every mid-June during the Budget Assembly meeting, a moment of silence has been observed in memory of Puerta 12, mentioning "the 71 deceased."

 In 2012, when the History Subcommittee began to operate formally, the club initiated deeper investigations into the incident with the goal of placing a commemorative plaque.
 Four years later, during a Board Assembly, Guillermo Dell’Oro proposed addressing the matter in a more institutional manner.

 As secretary of the board and president of the History Subcommittee, Sergio Brignardello unified these proposals into a single objective.
 In 2017, a working and research group named Historia-Puerta 12, coordinated by Hernán Soria, was established.

 In 2018, on the 50th anniversary of the tragedy, a tribute similar to that of 2008 was held during the Budget Assembly, where a commitment to create a commemorative plaque was officially announced.
 An event was also held at the club's museum, where the documentary was screened, with its director, Tesoriere, in attendance.
 During the event, Brignardello closed with a brief yet symbolic statement: "Apologies for the club's neglect."
 Around the same time, a message referencing the tragedy, signed by the then-president Daniel Angelici, appeared in the press.

 The following year, the tribute was repeated, this time with the presence of Diana von Bernard, sister of one of the fans who lost their lives and a former employee of the club’s Youth Football Department.
 Additionally, with the support of Claudio Giardino, the group Boca es Pueblo created a mural commemorating the event at the corner of Palos and Aristóbulo del Valle, one of the main exits of La Bombonera toward Almirante Brown Avenue.
 Members and fans were invited to participate, and Diana herself painted her brother Guido’s name on the wall.

 After the elections, in 2020, the new Board Assembly took over the initiative.
 Under the leadership of José Palazzo, the possibility of creating the plaque was revisited, with contributions from the History Subcommittee.
 Sergio Lodise, the subcommittee coordinator, and his team were responsible for its design and review.

 Despite delays caused by the COVID-19 pandemic, in June 2021, President Jorge Amor Ameal finally inaugurated the long-awaited plaque, listing the names of the deceased known at that time.
 Simultaneously, the Assembly of Representatives declared June 23 as a Day of Mourning, during which the club's facilities remain closed.